-Protected Characteristic Yes No Please Explain (Positive or Negative Age - Older people, children and young people - please identify which categories will be affected ⊠ Reduction in provision, which will be proportionate across all localities and programme offer.
-Adult learning offer reduction will be mitigated by Multiply team.
-Disability - Physical and Learning ⊠ The youth work offer for young people with disabilities will not be affected by this reduction.
-Gender reassignment - Where a person is living as the opposite gender to their birth × Pregnancy and Maternity \boxtimes Race, ethnicity, colour, nationality or national origins - (including gypsy/ travellers, refugees and asylum seekers × Religion or belief - Includes religious and philosophical beliefs, including no belief ⊠ Sex - Women and Men × Sexual Orientation - Lesbian, gay and bisexual people × Marriage and Civil Partnership - marriage between same sex couples is included × Care Experienced - This term refers to anyone who is currently in care or has been for any length of time regardless of their age, and includes Kinship Care (other family members); Looked After At Home (with support from social work); Residential Care; Foster Care; Secure Care; Adoption. × Reduction in provision, which will be proportionate across all localities.
-The reduction in the offer for care experienced young people and their families will be mitigated by Partership officers in the Active Schools team Other - Poverty, homelessness, ex-offenders, isolated rural communities, carers, part-time × The Fair for all officer post has been made permanent to ensure no impact to
+Protected Characteristic Yes No Please Explain (Positive or Negative Age - Older people, children and young people - please identify which categories will be affected Negative - this will mean that children and young people will not have access to a professional librarian in schools.
+Access to school library books and library resources to support projects etc will remain but the support of the professional librarian within the school will be removed.
+Disability - Physical and Learning All children and young people will be affected equally regardless of ability.
+Gender reassignment - Where a person is living as the opposite gender to their birth All children and young people will be affected equally regardless of gender.
+Pregnancy and Maternity \boxtimes All young people will be affected equally regardless if they are pregnant Race, ethnicity, colour, nationality or national origins - (including gypsy/ travellers, refugees and asylum seekers All children and young people will be affected equally regardless of gender.
+Religion or belief - Includes religious and philosophical beliefs, including no belief All children and young people will be affected equally regardless of religious beliefs.
+Sex - Women and Men \boxtimes All children and young people will be affected equally regardless of gender.
+Sexual Orientation - Lesbian, gay and bisexual people All children and young people will be affected equally regardless of sexual orientation.
+Marriage and Civil Partnership - marriage between same sex couples is included Neutral Care Experienced - This term refers to anyone who is \boxtimes Negative - this will mean that care experienced children and young

-Protected Characteristic Yes No Please E xplain (F Positive or Nega tive workers, or people in а poverty related work around food marriage/civil partnership systems.
+Protected Characteristic Yes No Please Explain (Positive or Negative currently in care or has been for any length of time regardless of their age, and includes Kinship Care (other family members); Looked After At Home (with support from social work); Residential Care; Foster Care; Secure Care; Adoption. people will not have access to a professional librarian in schools.
+We know that the more support we can provide for care-experienced young people the better and it is well-documented that school librarians provide a nurturing and supportive environment in schools.
+Other - Poverty, homelessness, ex-offenders, isolated rural communities, carers, part-time workers, or people in a marriage/civil partnership Children and young people who have limited access to resources, paper and digital, at home will be more likely to be affected by this proposal.